natpil/natpil.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Natalie Piltoyan, I am a computer science graduate student at Towson University starting Fall 2025!
-In addition, I will be teaching MATH115 (College Algebra) and running Prime Time, an initiative from the Mathematics Department to foster community amongst undergraduate mathematics students.
+I am a first year graduate student studying computer science at Towson University.
+In addition, I teach MATH115 (College Algebra) and MATH263 (Discrete Mathematics).
+I also run Prime Time, an initiative from the Mathematics Department to foster community amongst undergraduate mathematics students.

+Before coming to Towson, I graduated from UMBC with a B.S. in Mathematics.
+I then came to Towson University as a Post-Baccalaureate LSAMP Research Fellow, during which I studied applications of model theory to differential privacy and PAC-learning.

 Feel free to reach out!